GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 {% Aside %}
-This article is about front-end best practice.
-It does not explain how to build back-end services to authenticate users, store their credentials or manage their accounts.
+This article is about frontend best practice.
+It does not explain how to build backend services to authenticate users, store their credentials or manage their accounts.

-[12 best practices for user account, authorization and password management](https://cloud.google.com/blog/products/gcp/12-best-practices-for-user-account) outlines core principles for running your own back-end.
+[12 best practices for user account, authorization and password management](https://cloud.google.com/blog/products/gcp/12-best-practices-for-user-account) outlines core principles for running your own backend.

 If you have users in different parts of the world, you need to consider localizing your site's use of third party identity services as well as its content.
 {% endAside %}